What If You Make A Mistake You Can’t Apologize For?

-I did something really horrible a few days ago.
+I did something really horrible a few years ago.
 Although it was completely unintentional, as far as I can see, it remains completely irreparable.
-It happened on Friday, during the holiday of Purim, when the custom is to wear a costume in order to remind us that God’s hand remains hidden in life unless we make the effort to find it.
+It happened on Purim, when the custom is to wear a costume in order to remind us that God’s hand remains hidden in life unless we make the effort to find it.

 People dress up in all sorts of ways on this day.
 A rabbi I saw, whose long beard usually looks oh so rabbinic, was transformed into a very believable Dead Head.
 A stranger on the street wore a costume that made it look like he was getting a piggy back ride from a doll.
 And then there was this teenage guy I saw on my way to hear the Megillah (the story of Purim which is publicly recited twice during the holiday).
 His getup had somehow created the illusion of one of his legs looking much shorter than the other.
 I spent a few minutes trying to figure out how it was all rigged (since everything was covered by clothing) but once I did, with a big smile on my face, I complimented him, “That’s so freaky!”